-Grades 9, 10, 11, 12 Year 6 periods/cycle 1 credit 7109 VP, EL (Lab Fee - \$25.00 per year)
+Grades 9, 10, 11, 12 Year 1 credit 7109 VP, EL (Lab Fee - \$25.00 per year)

 It is recommended that eighth grade students wishing to elect the Studio Art Program have a serious interest and above average grades in their art courses.
-A recommendation from their middle school art teacher is helpful.
-Students new to the Tredyffrin/Easttown Schools must submit samples of their work to the Conestoga Visual and Performing Arts Department Chairperson.
+Students new to the Tredyffrin/ Easttown Schools must submit samples of their work to the Conestoga Visual and Performing Arts Department Chairperson.